Guillermode20/ditherman/memory-bank/progress.md

 - Palette selection (Black & White, Grayscale) works as intended.
 - Downloading processed images as PNG or JPG is supported.
 - All processing is performed client-side using a Web Worker for performance.
+- Codebase has been refactored for maintainability, modularity, and performance as planned.

 ## What's Left to Build

-- No major missing features identified at this stage.
+- No major features or refactorings are currently in progress.
-- Future improvements may include additional dithering algorithms, more adjustment options, or UI enhancements.
+- Future improvements may include additional dithering algorithms, more adjustment options, or UI enhancements as needed.

 ## Current Status

 - The application is fully functional and meets the initial project goals.
+- All planned code optimizations and refactoring have been completed.
-- The Memory Bank has been set up and populated with current project context.
+- The Memory Bank is up to date with the current state of the project.

 ## Known Issues

-- No critical issues documented at this time.
+- No critical functional issues documented.
+- Further improvements will be tracked as new tasks arise.

 ## Evolution of Project Decisions